feldtsen/pointy-dit212/RAD.md

 Handles mouse input from the user and ties different mouse actions to specific method calls.

 # model (package)
+#### Game
+Root model class.
+Implementation of IGame.
+Used to run the actual gameplay.

+#### IGame
+Interface the root model class.
+Defines functions that influence the gameplay, typically used by controllers.

+#### IPositionable
+Interface for any object with a position.

+#### IUpdatable
+Interface for any object which should be updated each frame.

 ## ability (package)
 ### action (package)
 #### AbilityAction